mohammedasker/100-days-of-code/log.md

 **Today's Progress**: Changed the progress bar transitions from right to left.

 **Thoughts** I was wondering if there is a way to reverse the progress bar transition.
 Turns out yes and all I got to do is to float the bar to right in CSS.
 No JavaScript are involved.

+### Day 25: July 5, 2019

+**Today's Progress**: Changed the progress bar transitions from right to left.

+**Thoughts** I don't get why I cannot hide the "mission failed" message when I clicked the potion.
+I clearly stated the element to display none when user clicks drug button.
+Maybe, one function has override the other or something like that.
+I'm not really sure.

+I'll see what I can do tomorrow with fresh mind.